 • where providing access would be unlawful;

-• where providing access would reveal the intentions of the organisation in relation to negotiations with the individual in such a way as to prejudice those negotiations; or
+• where providing access would reveal the intentions of legalsuper in relation to negotiations with you in such a way as to prejudice those negotiations; or

 • where denying access is required or authorised by law.

-Where access to personal information is denied, legalsuper will give the member an explanation for the denial of access in writing.
+Where access to personal information is denied, legalsuper will give you an explanation for the denial of access in writing.